Updated August 22, 2023

 Introduction to Family Tree in Excel

-Making Family trees is great fun during our school days and it seems to be a popular project too.
-It would be a great idea to present the entire family tree to your relatives and surprise them with the work you deed by digging up the roots of your entire family hierarchy.
-However, though you might be able to dig out the roots it is equally important to present them in a visually appealing manner.
-What if I tell you, Microsoft Excel has all that you needed to present your family tree to relatives in a visually pleasing manner?
-Don’t get surprised, it is possible.
-Thanks to the rich variety of subjects excel can touch.
-In this article, we are going to see, how a Family Tree can be generated in Excel from scratch as well as using the inbuilt template provided under Excel.
+Making Family trees is great fun during our school days and a popular project too.
+It would be a great idea to present the entire family tree to your relatives and surprise them with the work you did by digging up the roots of your entire family hierarchy.
+However, though you might be able to dig out the roots, it is equally important to present them visually appealingly.
+If I tell you, Microsoft Excel has all you need to present your family tree to relatives visually pleasingly.
+Don’t get surprised; it is possible.
+Thanks to the rich variety of subjects Excel can touch.
+In this article, we will see how a Family Tree can generate in Excel from scratch using the inbuilt template provided under Excel.

 Examples of Family Tree in Excel

-Let us now begin exploring different ways in which we can sum multiple rows in an excel with the help of following examples.
+Let us now begin exploring different ways to sum multiple rows in Excel with the help of the following examples.

 Example #1 – Creating a Family Tree in Excel from Scratch

-Step 1: Open a new blank excel sheet and click on the Insert tab.
+Step 1: Open a new blank Excel sheet and click the Insert tab.

-Step 2: As soon as you click on Insert tab present at the topmost ribbon in excel, you will see a range of operations added under it.
-Click on Illustrations option inside.
-This option will allow you to insert Pictures, Shapes, Icons, etc. under your excel file.
-Click on Shapes and you’ll be able to see the range of different shapes available to add under the excel sheet.
+Step 2: As soon as you click on the Insert tab present at the topmost ribbon in Excel, you will see a range of operations added under it.
+Click on the Illustrations option inside.
+This option will allow you to insert Pictures, Shapes, Icons, etc., under your Excel file.
+Click on Shapes to see the range of different shapes available to add under the Excel sheet.

-Step 3: Navigate through the shapes available and select any one of them which you feel will be good while representing the family tree.
+Step 3: Navigate through the available shapes and select any that you feel will be good while representing the family tree.
 I will go on with Rectangle: Diagonal Corners Rounded.
-Once you select the shape, draw it under your excel sheet as shown below.
+Once you select the shape, draw it under your Excel sheet, as shown below.

-Step 4: Once done, add the shapes with text as Grand Father and Grand Mother respectively.
+Step 4: Add the shapes with text as Grand Father and Grand Mother, respectively.
 These are the roots of our Family Tree.
 See the screenshot below.

-Step 5: Go to Illustrations and select a connector line that connects these two roots together.
+Step 5: Go to Illustrations and select a connector line connecting these two roots.

-Step 7: Based on the number of children your grandfather and grandmother have, you can add the shapes next to both of them.
-The method for adding the shapes will be the same as in previous steps.
-I will add three of the shapes, as my grandparents have three kids namely Ramesh, Subhash, and Usha.
+Step 7: You can add the shapes next to both based on the number of children your grandfather and grandmother have.
+The method for adding the shapes will be the same as in the previous steps.
+I will add three shapes, as my grandparents have three kids: Ramesh, Subhash, and Usha.
 See the screenshot below for better visualization.

-Apparently, Mugdha is the wife of Ramesh, Ratna is the wife of Subhash and Keshav is the husband of Usha.
+Mugdha is Ramesh’s wife, Ratna is Subhash’s wife, and Keshav is the husband of Usha.

-Step 9: Now, add the kids each one of Ramesh & Mugdha, Subhash & Ratna, Usha and Keshav have.
+Step 9: Now, add the kids, each of Ramesh & Mugdha, Subhash & Ratna, and Usha and Keshav.
 Some more branches are coming.

 If you can see the structure now, the tree is as follows:

-- Aunty Usha and her uncle Keshav has two kids Vineet and Reha.
+- Aunty Usha and her uncle Keshav have two kids, Vineet and Reha.

 Example #2 – Creating Family Tree Using Online Excel Template

-As of now, we have seen how to create the family tree through scrap with the help of some built-in shapes in Excel.
-However, there are ready templates as well to do so under Excel using which you can generate and customize the family tree in a few minutes.
+We have seen how to create the family tree through a scrap with the help of some built-in shapes in Excel.
+However, there are ready templates under Excel, using which you can generate and customize the family tree in a few minutes.
 Let’s see how we can do that.

-Step 1: Go to File menu (present at the left most corner) from your Excel ribbon and click on New.
+Step 1: Go to the File menu (present at the leftmost corner) from your Excel ribbon and click on New.

-Step 2: As soon as you click on New, you’ll see a range of excel templates for different purposes.
-If the one which you are looking for is not visible, you can always use a search box.
-Type, Family Tree under the search box and hit Enter button/click on Find option.
+Step 2: As soon as you click on New, you’ll see a range of Excel templates for different purposes.
+You can always use a search box if the one you are looking for is not visible.
+Type Family Tree under the search box and hit Enter button/click on the Find option.
 You’ll see a bunch of templates customized for this purpose.

-Step 4: Once you click the Create button, the template will be loaded under Excel and you can use it now for making a family tree of your own.
+Step 4: Once you click the Create button, the template will be loaded under Excel, and you can use it now to make your own family tree.

-Step 5: Fill the details as per your requirements in the block of Grand Parents, First Generation Children, Second Generation Children, etc. See the below screenshot under which I have filled the details for my family.
+Step 5: Fill in the details per your requirements in the block of Grand Parents, First Generation Children, Second Generation Children, etc. See the screenshot below, where I have filled in the details for my family.

-Step 6: Once you are done with filling the family member names, there is a button called Create Family Tree.
-Click on that button and Bingo!
+Step 6: Once you are done filling in the family member names, there is a Create Family Tree button.
+Click on that button, and Bingo!

-Click on this button to create Family Tree with provided Information, you will be able to see a family tree diagram as shown in the screenshot below.
+Click on this button to create a Family Tree with provided Information; you can see a family tree diagram in the screenshot below.

 Things to Remember About Family Tree In Excel

-- While creating a family tree using built-in excel template, make sure you are connected to the internet so that you can download the template from the library.
-If you are offline, you will not be able to use the template’s built-in.
+- While creating a family tree using a built-in Excel template, make sure you are connected to the internet to download the template from the library.
+If you are offline, you cannot use the template’s built-in.

-- While creating a family tree without any built-in template, you can copy and paste the leaves as well as branches to save your precious time.
+- While creating a family tree without any built-in template, you can copy and paste the leaves and branches to save your precious time.

 This is a guide to Family Tree in Excel.
-Here we discuss How to Create Family Tree in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Create a Family Tree in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles-